EXPLAINER: Arctic blast sweeps US, bomb cyclone possible

 The cold isn’t going to stick around for long.
 After the dramatic plunge that will keep temperatures low for about a week, "everything will snap back to normal,” Cohen said.

 Shortly after Christmas, temperatures will start to warm up again, moving from west to east.
-The are likely to remain near normal through the end of the year in most of the U.S.
+They are likely to remain near normal through the end of the year in most of the U.S.

 WHY IS THIS HAPPENING?